Zhao39/flutter-incubator-kevin/2_dart_idioms/2_1_type_safety/README.md

 After completing everything above, you should be able to answer (and understand why) the following questions:
 - Why should you be explicit about types in [Dart]?
+  Be explicit about types in Dart when writing anything that’s shared, complex, or long-lived.
+  Use inference (var, final) only when the type is obvious and local.
 - What is a [newtype idiom][21] and why is it useful?
+  The newtype idiom means creating tiny wrapper classes around primitives to give them semantic meaning, add validation, and enforce safety at compile time.